Multi-Energy-Systems-Optimization/mesido/docs/theory/gas_physics.rst

     \dot{m}^a = \rho \dot{V}^a \;\; \forall a \in A_{pipes}.

-Where :math:`\rho` is the density of the medium which is assumed constant assume one hydrualic coupled system and is set based on the design nominal pressure in the system.
+Where :math:`\rho` is the density of the medium which is assumed constant in one hydrualic coupled system and is set based on the design nominal pressure in the system.

 The head loss, :math:`dH` must be compensated by pumps which are assumed to be located at sources and storage assets.
-Pipes lose head due to the friction of the flow with the pipe walls.

 .. math::
     :label: eq:gas_pipe_head